 In Egypt, Go Bike initiative is five years old and has been spreading the culture of cycling by organizing weekly cycling tours to visit archaeological, touristic, cultural and recreational sites.
 Make your Rooftop Paradise is an Egyptian initiative that promotes planting edible crops and medicinal plants on roofs to insure continuous healthy food supply to marginalized families of Qena and Sohag areas.
 It also aims at raising awareness on the importance of recycling household waste to tackle environmental pollution.

 In Israel, the selected initiatives are Kayamuta and Community Bike Workshop.
 Kayamuta aims at creating a “green revolution” in Jerusalem by promoting a sustainable urban lifestyle.The initiative empowers community individuals through workshops, festivals, courses, and shared community spaces/resources.
 Founded in 2014, Kayamuta has since then encouraged the production of local and small-scale products, creating and running urban farming exhibits and spreading alternative consumerism culture highlighting the repair-reuse-recycle life style.

 The Tel Aviv-Jaffa Community Bike Workshop promotes the use of sustainable transport by facilitating access to bicycles and teaching skills required to fix them.
 The initiative also helps reducing waste by reusing discarded bicycles and parts.
 Community Bike Workshop redirects these materials back into underserved communities where they teach community members to refurbish them and then re-integrate them into the transportation grid.
-The initiative is also producing electricity through stationary bicycles situated in their facility.
-Whenever needed, people can ride these bicycles and provide electricity needed for lighting, charging computers, etc.
+Currently fundraising to open a permanent space the initiative will also produce electricity through stationary bicycles situated in their facility.
+Whenever needed, people will ride these bicycles and provide electricity needed for lighting, charging computers, etc.

 Further information is coming soon at the Civil Society Organisation’s corner.